Dit Clapper: Player-coach

 During the 1944 season, Clapper filled in as interim coach when Art Ross took ill.
 In 1945 Ross retired as Bruins' coach, retaining his general manager's position, and named Clapper as player-coach, the only one in team history.
+Now as team captain continuing on defense and being head coach, Claper led the Bruins to the Stanley cup in 1946, although the Bruins lost out to Montreal.
 Clapper retained his team captaincy until his retirement as a player in 1947, ultimately serving as team captain for longer than any NHL player until Ray Bourque surpassed his total in the 1990s.
+He went on to coach the Bruins for another 3 seasons losing in the semifinals each year.
+He finished with an overall record of 102-88-40.

 Retirement and legacy

 Hobbled by injuries and with his skills eroded, Clapper originally retired before the start of the 1946–47 season, but returned to play in November 1946 to replace the injured Jack Crawford in the Bruins' lineup.
 He played only sporadically thereafter, and retired for good on February 12, 1947.
 Leading the Bruins to a 10–1 victory over the New York Rangers in his final game (in which Bill Cowley broke the league career scoring record), the Bruins further announced that day that his number #5 sweater would be retired, and the Hockey Hall of Fame immediately inducted him as an Honoured Member.
 Clapper was the only active player ever to be inducted into the Hall, and at the time the only living Member inducted.
+He was the first player in NHL history to play 20 seasons in the league.

 Of his prowess, Bruins goaltending legend Tiny Thompson said: "Clapper diagnosed the plays like a great infielder in baseball.
 He put himself where the puck had to come."

 Clapper coached the Bruins for two more seasons until, unhappy with the club's performance in the 1949 playoffs against Toronto and uneasy about coaching friends with whom he had played, he resigned.
 Save for a single season coaching the American Hockey League's Buffalo Bisons in 1960, in which the team recorded a 33-35-4 record and failed to make the playoffs, he did not again participate in professional hockey.